MrLixm/opscripting/doc/INDEX.md

 Make sure to check what the tools script is returning.
 In most of the case it will be returning the `run()` function, so you can directly call the result , but it might also return a table with different functions.

+# Recommandation

+This package was made with a studio pipeline in mind but still accesible at a smaller case.

+In my opinion the `tools/` directory might better live in a seperate repository, and even same for `katlua` and `luaing` that should also have their own repository to keep things clean.